Snapchat/KeyDB-docs/docs/commands.md

 in the table.

-This means that this command should be used with care only by applications orchestrating KeyDB Cluster, like `keydb-trib`, and the command if used out of the right context can leave the cluster in a wrong state or cause data loss.
+This means that this command should be used with care only by applications orchestrating KeyDB Cluster, like `keydb-cli`, and the command if used out of the right context can leave the cluster in a wrong state or cause data loss.